New Jersey State Financial Aid

 TAG grants are based on need.
 Students are eligible for 4.5 years of TAG for a Bachelor's degree and 2.5 years for an Associate's degree.
 A student generally receives two semester payments of TAG in one academic year.

 Student Tuition Assistance Reward Scholarship II (STARS II): New Jersey STARS students who graduated from a county college, and attained a cumulative grade point average of 3.25 or higher, may be eligible to receive a NJ STARS II award to earn a Bachelor's degree.
 Students may receive up to $2,500 per award year.

 Governor’s Urban Scholarship Program: This is a merit award for full-time undergraduates enrolled in a degree program.
 Candidates will be selected for consideration by their high school guidance counselors.
 Recipients must be in the top five percent of their high school class and have a GPA of 3.00 or higher at the end of their junior year.
 Recipients must be NJ residents and meet State requirements and filing deadlines.
 They must also have a New Jersey Eligibility Index below $10,500, and must live in a designated higher need urban community.
 The award is $1,000 per year.

-Seven-Week Session Students: Students who begin Session B without first completing Session A (new or returning students) are not eligible for New Jersey State Grants.
-Assuming all eligibility criteria are otherwise met, the student will become eligible in Session A of the following semester.
-Disbursement, however, cannot be made until attendance begins at least 12 credits of course work, which can be a combination of courses in Session A, Session B, and/or a 15-week semester.
+Seven-Week Session Students: Students who begin session B without first completing session A (new or returning students) are not eligible for New Jersey State Grants.
+Assuming all eligibility criteria are otherwise met, the student will become eligible in session A of the following semester.
+Disbursement, however, cannot be made until attendance begins in at least 12 credits of course work, which can be a combination of courses in session A, session B, and/or a 15 week semester.